RamzeyChibana/MOUSTACHAR/readme.md

 **Moustachar**
 ================

 Moustachar is an AI-powered chatbot designed to answer legal questions based on Algerian law.
-It uses a Retrieval-Augmented Generation (RAG) approach over a collection of Algerian legal documents (laws, chapters, and articles) to provide precise, context-aware responses.
+It uses a Retrieval-Augmented Generation (RAG) approach over a collection of Algerian legal documents to provide precise, context-aware responses.

 How It Was Made
 ---------------